 All student absences must be verbally communicated with our attendance office.
 For your convenience there is an attendance line which is available 24 hours a day.
-Please call the absence line at (248) 823-3501 by 9:00am the morning your child is to be absent from school.
+Please call the absence line at (248) 823-3501 by 8:45am the morning your child is to be absent from school.
 The child's name, grade, teacher, reason for absence, date of the absence, and who is calling should be given.
 If the absence is due to a communicable disease (see below), please let the school know.
 If the absence is due to an extended illness, e.g. chicken pox, it is not necessary to call daily.
 Please call at the beginning of each week to keep us informed of the student's condition.

-Please remember, your student must be fever free for 24 hours before returning to school.
+Please remember, your student must be fever free, without medication (ie. Tylenol, Motrin) for at least 24 hours before returning to school.